Saint Jean du Gard

 Market day in Saint Jean du Gard

 Also in season were chestnuts.
-While doing a bit of research on Saint Jean du Gard, I learned that chestnut trees were once an important food crop and brought a degree of wealth to the area because of the popular “marron” nuts.
-When planting mulberry trees to “nourish” the silk worm industry became more profitable than harvesting chestnuts, mulberry trees took over much of the landscape.
-Fortunately marrons are abundant enough in the markets today for all to continue to enjoy.
+While doing some research on Saint Jean du Gard, I learned that chestnut trees were once an important food crop and brought wealth to the area because of the popular “marron” nuts.
+When planting mulberry trees to “nourish” the silkworm industry became more profitable than harvesting chestnuts, mulberry trees took over much of the landscape.
+Fortunately, marrons are abundant enough in the markets today for all to continue to enjoy.

 Root vegetables and pumpkins

 Squashes and pumpkins were on display in time for fall menus, including creamed soups.
-I prepare squashes like we do in the South– splitting a butternut squash in half and baking it with butter, brown sugar and cinnamon.
+I prepare squashes like in the South– splitting a butternut squash in half and baking it with butter, brown sugar, and cinnamon.
 That’s unheard of by anyone I’ve asked here.
 Instead, they peel and steam the squash, then mash it.
-The one I have at my house is going to end up in a creamy soup.
+The one I have at my house will end up in a creamy soup.

-There were not many varieties of green, leafy vegetables like collards and kale in this markets.
+There were not many varieties of green, leafy vegetables like collards and kale in this market.
 But there were many types of veggies like endive, shallots, fennel, and leeks.
-Eggplant (aubergine) is very popular in France and prepared in many ways.
-Mesclun, spinach and other salad greens are in the market throughout the year.
+Eggplant (aubergine) is very popular in France and is prepared in many ways.
+Mesclun, spinach, and other salad greens are on the market annually.
 Having lived most of my life in the southern states of the US, there are not many vegetables here that I don’t recognize.
-Some I’m trying for the first time — fennel for example.
+Some I’m trying for the first time — fennel, for example.
 Yum!

 People watching in Saint Jean du Gard